 Depending on how you look at it, decorating your social media may be the easiest or the most difficult part of decorating your online marketing for the holidays.

-The reason it’s a toss-up is because the look of social media profiles and posts are mostly controlled by the platform they’re on.
+The reason it’s a toss-up is because the look of social media profiles and posts is mostly controlled by the platform they’re on.
 This means that you’re limited on what you can and cannot do.

 Don’t let that discourage you.